-Sporting Lisbon v Ajax
+Haller scores four as Ajax beat Sporting

 Post update

-Foul by Jovane Cabral (Sporting Lisbon).
+Foul by Tiago Tomás (Sporting Lisbon).

 Post update

-Pedro Porro (Sporting Lisbon) wins a free kick on the right wing.

-Ryan Gravenberch (Ajax) wins a free kick in the attacking half.
+Ryan Gravenberch (Ajax) wins a free kick in the defensive half.

 Post update